PyvesB/advanced-achievements/README.md

 ## :computer: Code contributions

 Want to make Advanced Achievements better, faster, stronger?
-Contributions are more than welcome, open a **pull request** and share your code!
-Simply **fork** the repository by clicking on the icon on the top right of this page and refer to the [Wiki](https://github.com/PyvesB/advanced-achievements/wiki/Developers) to get your copy up and running and interact with the plugin.
+Contributions are welcome, open a **pull request** and share your code!
+Simply **fork** the repository by clicking on the icon on the top right of this page and check out the [developers Wiki section](https://github.com/PyvesB/advanced-achievements/wiki/Developers).

 ## :balance_scale: License